 The Department of Periodontics welcomes applications from both domestic and international dentists.
 All prospective residents must hold a DDS, DMD or equivalent degree from a dental school.
 Prospective applicants must submit their applications through the Postdoctoral Application Support Service (PASS).

-Applicants should take the test no later than May of the year in which you are submitting your application, to ensure that your score arrives by the application deadline.
-A score of 550 (213 on computer-based exam) or greater is required by all programs.
+TOEFL requirement: Applicants should take the test no later than May of the year in which you are submitting your application, to ensure that your score arrives by the application deadline.
 TOEFL scores older than two years are not acceptable.